-He will improve his fight IQ in the future for sure, it comes with the experience.
+He will surely improve his fight IQ in the future, and it comes with experience.
 Also, he is probably the strongest 19-year-old to participate in a featherweight competition.
 When he gets a hold of you, you can tap, go to sleep, or end up with a broken limb.

 His two losses happened in the early stages of his career.
 Roberto Jimenez forced him to tap after a superb short choke in 2020, while his second loss came to the same opponent in 2021.

 It seems Jimenez is excellent in back take, but Kade worked hard on improving his skills, and their third fight was one-side a**-whooping, where Kade Ruotolo was swinging the hammer and dominated every aspect of the game.